For this discussion, we need to establish some definitions associated with goods and services.

 The Tragedy of the Commons

+I know, you've all seen this before, but it's worth refreshing our thinking on the The Tragedy of the Commons and what that means for climate and energy policy decision-making.
 In 1968, Garrett Hardin wrote about the potential for common goods to be exploited and depleted, specifically in the context of fears of overpopulation.
 While this article is now more than 40 years old, the concept persists and is certainly a challenge with energy and sustainability issues we face today.
-I used to require The Tragedy of the Commons for this lesson, but most students had already encountered it in multiple courses prior to this one.
-If you've not read it, I encourage you to do so as your time permits.
+(I used to require it for this lesson, but most students had already encountered it in multiple courses prior to this one.
+If you've not read it, I encourage you to do so as your time permits.)

 Some points to consider in thinking about the Tragedy of the Commons: